lotabout/zlex/Process.md

 This file will serve as the record of the developing process.
 And design docs.

+### Jan 20 2015
+Before implementing the interpretation of NFA, I found some bugs or limitation of the design of the textbook.

+1. The way '^' anchor is treated by adding a NFA state which accepting a newline character before the rule.
+2. The way '$' anchor is treated by adding a NFA state which accepting a newline after the rule.

+In this case, a pattern with '$' anchor will eat up a newline if it is accepted, and thus other patterns with '^' anchor won't be matched if the preceding '\n' been eaten.
+So as the pattern '\n'.

+I finally decided to deal with it later or just leave it as it is.

+Another bug might be introduced by the state number in NFA: that we will reuse NFA states that are discarded while matching a `cat_expr()`.
+Thus if we want to determine the precedence of accepting states, it won't work.

+TODO: re-assign state number to NFA machine.

 ### Jan 19 2015
 Now the construction of NFA works fine.
 It's time to convert it to DFA.
 Before that I need to check out the book for some theory.